Memorial Volunteers Frequently Asked Questions

 Q: Can I volunteer any day I want?

-A: Once you have completed New Ambassador Orientation and are cleared to begin we will schedule you to a regular fixed schedule based on your available day/time and what is open on the schedule.
+A: Once you have completed New volunteer Orientation and are cleared to begin we will schedule you to a regular fixed schedule based on your available day/time and what is open on the schedule.

 Q: I am a working adult and only have weekends or evenings free.
 Is there an opportunity for me?